 Extend the reach of the Dunamis project

 The Dunamis Project is one way you can encounter the Holy Spirit, discover his power, and deepen your daily walk with Christ.

 You hear biblical teaching about how to be filled with the Spirit, how to cooperate with the Spirit, and how to experience and appropriately use spiritual gifts.

 You learn solid biblical theology from the Reformed perspective, and you get to experience the reality of the Spirit.

 This affects your relationship with Christ and takes it beyond an intellectual understanding to the experience of your heart.

 The Dunamis Project has touched your life and now we invite you to give so others can learn.

 A simple gift of $50 will help a person attend one day of a Dunamis Project.

 General Operations for PRMI

-Funds on this form will be used for the PRMI General Fund, unless you desginate it on the payment form that follows.
+Funds donated through this form will be used for the PRMI General Fund, unless you designate it on the payment form that follows.